 Did you know there are even more ways to add to your child's education savings?

-Provinces like Saskatchewan, British Columbia and Alberta may add money to a Registered Education Savings Plan (RESP).
+Provinces like Saskatchewan and British Columbia may add money to a Registered Education Savings Plan (RESP).

 This means you can save more money faster!

 Note: The Government of Canada administers provincial grants on behalf of the provinces.

 The Saskatchewan Advantage Grant for Education Savings (SAGES) will help Saskatchewan families save for their children’s post-secondary education.

 The Government of Saskatchewan will provide a grant of 10% on contributions made since January 1, 2013, to a Registered Education Savings Plan.
 The maximum grant is $250 per child per year.
 To be eligible for the grant, the child must be a resident of Saskatchewan when the contribution is made.